leanhlinh/AI_Job_Market/README.md

+🌍 AI Job Market Analysis 2025
 Author: Anh Linh Le
-AI Job Market Analysis 2025

-Executive Summary
+📌 Executive Summary
-This project analyzes the global AI job market in 2025 using a comprehensive dataset of job postings.
-The objectives were to identify key factors influencing AI job salaries, understand the demand for specific technical skills by region and over time, and assess diversity, inclusion, and benefits signals across industries and company types.
-Using robust data science methods—including feature engineering, regression modeling, and trend analysis—we deliver actionable insights for job seekers, employers, and policymakers.
+This project analyzes the global AI job market in 2025 using a curated dataset of job postings.
+It aims to identify the key factors driving AI job salaries, trends in technical skill demand, and diversity and benefit signals across industries and regions.
+Through feature engineering, regression modeling, and trend analysis, we provide actionable insights for job seekers, employers, and policymakers.

-Table of Contents
+📚 Table of Contents
 Introduction & Problem Statement

 Data Description